Skip to content

 Back to the Nest: Why More Maltese Adults Are Moving Back Home (and How They’re Surviving It)

-The limestone steps that once echoed with the thud of schoolbags are now creaking under size-43 Havaianas at 11 p.m. as 31-year-old Luke* tiptoes past his sleeping parents in Birkirkara.
+The limestone steps that once echoed with the thud of schoolbags are now creaking under size-43 Havaianas at 11 p.m.
+As 31-year-old Luke* tiptoes past his sleeping parents in Birkirkara.
 He’s not sneaking in drunk from a Paceville binge; he’s coming home from a 12-hour shift at iGaming HQ, praying the dog doesn’t bark and trigger the interrogation: “X’ħin hi, ibni?
 You’re 31, not 18!”

 Luke is part of a quiet demographic u-turn: grown Maltese children boomeranging back to the parental roof.
 Finance Malta figures show 62 % of 25-34-year-olds still live with at least one parent, up from 48 % a decade ago.
 Estate agents blame rents that have doubled since 2015; sociologists blame precarious contracts; nanniet blame “this avocado toast generation.”
 Whatever the culprit, the result is the same: the island’s famously tight-knit family units are tightening even more—sometimes to choking point.